-- Appearance.
-Controls the following options: - □ Hide Title Bar.
+Аp pearance.
+Controls the following options: Hide Title Bar.
 Hides the title bar to save space.
-This feature is useful when you have only a single piece of content on a page. - Show Menu Icons.
-Determines whether the icons that display with the options in a container shortcut menu are visible.

-You can use the Content tab of the Properties panel to change the content area of the panel, enable automatic refreshes of the content within the panel, and apply the styling from the portal to all content items on the portal page.
-These properties include the following:
+This feature is useful when you have only a single piece of content on a page.
+Show Menu Icons.
+Determines whether the icons that display with the options in a container shortcut menu are visible. en able an use the Content tab of the Properties panel to change the content area of the panel, a automatic refreshes of the content within the panel, and apply the styling from the to all content items on the portal page.
+These properties include the following: entent Area.

-- Content Area.
 The properties for the Content Area differ based on the type of content.
-A blank panel has a blank properties panel. - □ Auto Refresh.
+A ank panel has a blank properties panel.
+Ito Refresh.
 Refreshes the content automatically.
 This property is off by default.
-When it is enabled, the default time is 30 seconds. - Dynamic Report Styling.
-Applies the style of the portal to all reports that run within the portal.
+When it enabled, the default time is 30 seconds. - rnamic Report Styling.
+Applies the style of the portal to all reports that run within the rtal.
 This property is off by default.

-When you select a tabbed or accordion container, you can modify properties on the Tabs or Areas tab.
-These properties include the following:
+Wł nen you select a tabbed or accordion container, you can modify properties on the Tabs or tabs and areas to this container at run time.

 Tabs/Areas Tab.
 Contains the properties that apply to tabs and areas.
 This tab is only visible in the properties panel of a tabbed or accordion container.
 Here you can style different areas of the container by selecting Buttons or Bar.
-You can also hide the new tab button from a tabbed container, or the new area button from an accordion container, to restrict adding more tabs and areas to this container at run time.
+You can also hide the new tab button from a tabbed container, or the new area button from an accordion container, to restrict adding more